duckduckgo/duckduckgo-help-pages/_docs/email-protection/duck-addresses/where-can-i-manage-my-private-duck-addresses.md

 ---
 title: Where can I see and manage my private Duck Addresses?
 nav_title: Where can I see and manage my private Duck Addresses?
-description: While there is no single place you can view and manage all your addresses, they can be managed individually through your inbox.
+description: Manage, deactivate, and reactivate private Duck Addresses within the Passwords dashboard in the DuckDuckGo browser.
 category: Email Protection
 sub_category: Duck Addresses
 order: 1100
 ---

+For Android, MacOS, and iOS, you can easily manage, deactivate, and reactivate private Duck Addresses within the Passwords dashboard in the DuckDuckGo browser.

-While there is no single place you can view and manage all your addresses, they can be managed individually through your inbox.
-For example, if you search your inbox for '@duck.com' you should be able to find any emails sent to your inbox via private Duck Addresses.
-These can be individually deactivated via the banner at the top of each email.
+If you’re using Windows or the DuckDuckGo browser extension (and alternatively for Android, MacOS, and iOS), you can manage private Duck Addresses individually through your inbox.
+For example, if you search your inbox for ‘@duck.com’ you should be able to find any emails sent to your inbox via private Duck Addresses.
+These can be individually deactivated (or reactivated) via the banner at the top of each email.